tsprock/tsprock/README.md

-- 👋 Hi, I’m @tsprock
+- 👋 Hi, I’m Thomas!
-- 👀 I’m interested in cyber security, economics, history, philosophy, technology in general
+- 👀 I’m interested in cyber security, economics, history, philosophy, technology in general.
-- 🌱 I’m currently learning Vue.js and TailwindCSS
+- 🌱 I’m currently learning Vue.js and TailwindCSS .
-- 💞️ I’m looking to collaborate on IaC and automation frameworks
+- 💞️ I’m looking to collaborate on IaC and automation frameworks.
 - 📫 How to reach me: <thomas@sprock.solutions>